AxeWP/wp-graphql-headless-login/docs/recipes/server-side-auth-next-api-routes.md

 async function userHandler( req, res ) {
   const user = req.session?.user;

-  // If the user doesn't have a refrsh token, they're not logged in. if ( ! user?.refreshToken ) {
+  // If the user doesn't have a refresh token, they're not logged in. if ( ! user?.refreshToken ) {
     req.session.user = {
       ...user,